NTIA/itm/cmdREADME.md

 | `-t`    | string | False     | File containing terrain information in PFL format.
 Only needed if using point-to-point mode |
 | `-dbg`  |        | False     | If flag is specified, the intermediate data structure values will be written to the output file |

 Input arguments are not case sensitive and do not have to be specified in a certain order.
-A generic example of calling the ITM commandline driver is:
+A generic example of calling the ITM command-line driver is:

 ```
 ITMDrvr.exe -i <input_file> -t <terrain_file> -o <output_file> -mode P2P